thienanbui/Anime-Recommendation-System/README.md

 - A combination of user-item collaborative filtering will be more effective than using item-item or user-user filtering alone.

 ## Data Overview
-Our primary data source contains information on user profiles and what animes they have added to their "Favorites" list.
+Our primary data source contains user profiles and the animes they have added to their "Favorites" list.
 ![Exploratory Data Analysis Visuals](/Snapshots/EDA.PNG "")
 - The vast majority of user profiles are young adults between the age of 20-40 and are predominantly male.
 - Profiles typically have 5 favorited animes, on average.